Need Help? Give us a call.

 If you’re brand new to the business world, you won’t find a more comprehensive training ground than this specialized course available on Coursera and created by Michigan State University.
 This course includes trainings on developing an entrepreneurial mindset, business idea generation, creating a business plan and model, building your business structure, and prepping to launch your business.

-But the most unique and valuable aspect of this online course is its last module, in which you’ll put all those lessons into action and literally launch your business—legal registration and all—right alongside your fellow learners.
+But the most unique and valuable aspect of this online business class is its last module, in which you’ll put all those lessons into action and literally launch your business—legal registration and all—right alongside your fellow learners.

 The full program includes six courses that range from three to seven weeks in length, but you can also choose only to take the course that most interests you.